-If you want to read more about working in Banff National Park and the biggest employers in Banff and Lake Louise, please read the post Work in Banff; You Can too.
+If you want to read more about working in Banff National Park and the biggest employers in Banff and Lake Louise, please read the post about working in Banff.

 When you’re trying to find work in Banff as a couple, you obviously like to find a job with staff accommodation at the same employer so you could live together.

-While many employers offer staff accommodation, this doesn’t mean you would be allowed to move in as a couple.
-The good news is that some employers do facilitate this or allow this upon negotiation.
+While many employers provide staff accommodation, this doesn’t necessarily mean that you can move in as a couple.
+The good news is that some employers do facilitate this or allow it after negotiation.
 Just don’t count on it.

-So, upon arrival in Banff, be ready to sleep apart.
-If you want to ensure you can stay together, apply to employers who facilitate this.
-Employers who do so, I conveniently listed in the post The Ultimate Guide to Staff Housing in Banff and Lake Louise.
+So when you arrive in Banff, be prepared to sleep apart.
+If you want to make sure you can stay together, apply to employers who will facilitate this.
+Employers who do this I conveniently listed in The Ultimate Guide to Staff Housing in Banff and Lake Louise.